AGProjects/sylkrtc.js/API.md

 * **roomConfigured**: emitted when the room is configured by the server.
 A single argument is provided: an object with the `originator` of the message which is an `Identity` or string and a list of `activeParticipants`.
 The list contains instances of `Participant`.

+### Conference.replaceTrack(oldTrack, newTrack, keep=false)

+Replace a local track inside the conference.
+If the keep flag is set, it will store the replaced track internally so it can be used later.

 #### Conference.getLocalStreams()